"He's new. Wearing a polyester number from Burton's. Looks cheap. Not like that one over there. Savile Row, he got that from, for sure."

 The venue we're in hosts a number of the capital's more offbeat special interest parties; it's something of a last bastion of sleazy London in a part of town that's been all-but gentrified in the last few years.
 Tonight, though, the sight of a load of mainly middle-aged men standing around and sipping bottled beer in suits makes the place look more like it's been hired out for a risk assessment conference than a fetish party.

-However, the video screens dotted around tell a different story, beaming out movies from the suit porn studio Men At Play.
-As a club remix of Marc Almond's "Worship Me Now" pulses in the background, a guy in suspenders (the hold-up socks that city gents apparently used to wear under their suits) is shown having sex with a second guy in a pinstripe number.
+However, the video screens dotted around the room tell a different story, beaming out movies from the suit porn studio Men At Play.
+As a club remix of Marc Almond's "Worship Me Now" pulses in the background, a guy in suspenders is shown having sex with a second guy in a pinstripe number.

 Jamie McDonald, who mans the cloakroom tonight and has worked at the club for five years, says that suit fetish is much more subtle.